-The Most Reverend Donald J. Kettler Bishop of The Diocese of St. Cloud The Diocese of St. Cloud St. Cloud, Minnesota
+The Most Reverend Patrick M. Neary Bishop of The Diocese of St. Cloud The Diocese of St. Cloud St. Cloud, Minnesota

-Report on the Audit of the Financial Statements Opinion
+Report on the Audit of the Financial Statements

+Opinion

-We have audited the accompanying financial statements of The Diocese of St. Cloud (the Diocese), which comprise the statement of financial position as of June 30, 2022, and the related statement of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of The Diocese of St. Cloud (the Diocese), which comprise the statements of financial position as of June 30, 2023 and 2022, and the related statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Diocese as of June 30, 2022, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Diocese as of June 30, 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.